How to make cold brew coffee

 What is the ideal coffee to water ratio for cold brew?

 A cold brew coffee ratio of 1 to 10 works well because the brewing process happens over a longer period of time.
-This means that for every 100 g of coffee you use you’ll need 1 litre of cold / room temperature water.
+This means that for every 100g of coffee you use, you'll need you’ll need 1 litre of cold / room temperature water.

 Is cold brew stronger than normal coffee?

 Generally, cold brew has more caffeine than other types of brews.
-This is because of the higher ratio of coffee to water being used, which makes it more highly concentrated.
+This is because of the higher ratio of coffee to water being used, which results in a higher cold brew concentrate.